FledPaul/cenera/README.md

 Zilliqa: zil1m6eyqm7flq2cwkxm8l60g836a75yq5mtdzlcjw
 ```

-Each donation will be distributed among contributors
+Each donation will be distributed among contributors.

 ## License
 Distributed under the MIT License.
 See `LICENSE.txt` for more information.